advaitchorghade/coinRecognition/README.md

 This program is underway.

-I plan to use Opencv initially to remove as much useless information from a picture as possible.
+I plan to use Python Opencv initially to remove as much useless information from a picture as possible.